On average, 1 minute of live-action video shot with equipment costs between $1,500 and $10,000.

 So how do you make a presenter-style video, also known as a talking head video, without camera equipment?
 The answer is AI technology.

-With video generators such as Synthesia STUDIO, you can choose a human-looking avatar, give it a natural voice and add it to your video in one click.
+With video generators such as Synthesia, you can choose a human-looking avatar, give it a natural voice and add it to your video in one click.

 Screencast or screen recorder video